We're whalers on the moon Space Is an Ocean

 - Starseeds, and the associated starseed lures which can be applied to any star to draw starseeds become two key plot points of the book.

 - In John Varley's Gaea Trilogy, the artificial planet/entity Gaea is home to air whales.
+They are genetically engineered organisms (the inside of Gaea is full of such), basically living dirigibles in both shape and function.
 (Since Gaea itself is in orbit around Saturn, they are also, technically, in space.)

 - Cassie could be called this, or the air whale variant, albeit briefly, in at least two Animorphs books, although perhaps it's more of a falling whale...